husseyexplores/xfetch-hook/README.md

   const unsubscribe1 = fetch.onRequest(async ({ url, request }) => {
     const isCartRequest = /\/cart.js(on)?/.test(url.pathname)

-    if (!isCartRequest) return
+    // If it's not `/cart.json` request, don't do anything if (!isCartRequest) return

     // we need to listen on only GET requests if (request.method  !== 'GET') return

     return {
-      // `cart` has `items` array.
+      // `cartJson` has `items` array.
 We will filter out all the items that have 'HIDDEN' product_type
       // original caller will receive the modified data
       transformResponse: cartJson => {
         cartJson.items = cartJson.items.filter(item => item.product_type === 'HIDDEN')